Rachitlohani/splunk_cookbook/attributes/README.md

 forwarder
 ---------
-* `node['splunk']['forwarder_home']` - The directory in which to install the Splunk Forwarder
+* `node['splunk']['forwarder_home']` - DEPRECATED - The directory in which to install the Splunk Forwarder

 * `node['splunk']['forwarder_role']` - The name of the splunk forwarder role.
 It is best to override this attribute per role.
 This is the inputs file that will be moved over on the forwarding server.
 	- File Location: templates/forwarder/#{node['splunk']['forwarder_config_folder']}/#{node['splunk']['forwarder_role']}.inputs.conf.erb
 * `node['splunk']['forwarder_config_folder']` - The folder which contains the inputs file for the environment.
 It is best to override this attribute per chef role.
 	- Folder Location: templates/forwarder/#{node['splunk']['forwarder_config_folder']}
 * `node['splunk']['limits_thruput']` - The max amount of bandwidth, in KBps, the forwarders will use when sending data.
 	- File Location: templates/forwarder/limits.conf.erb
 * `node['splunk']['ssl_forwarding']` - true/false to either enable or disable SSL forwarding.
 * `node['splunk']['ssl_forwarding_cacert']` - Name of the CA Cert